Strongly Polynomial Time Complexity of Policy Iteration for $L_\infty$ Robust MDPs: Robust Markov Chains

 Lemma~\ref{lemma:combinatorial_lemma} shows that for a set $X$ of non-negative reals, the number of MSBs in the set $A(X)$ is a polynomial bounded by a polynomial in the size of $X$.
 We derive the final complexity bound by combining the geometric contraction of the discrepancy with the finite number of possible discrepancy values.

-\begin{theorem} \texttt{RMC-PI} terminates with an optimal policy in $ \mathcal{O}\left(n^4 \log n \cdot \frac{\log\left(\frac{1 - \discountfactor}{n^2}\right)}{\log{\discountfactor}} \right) $ iterations where $n= |\States|$. \end{theorem}
+\begin{theorem} \phantomsection \texttt{RMC-PI} terminates with an optimal policy in $ \mathcal{O}\left(n^4 \log n \cdot \frac{\log\left(\frac{1 - \discountfactor}{n^2}\right)}{\log{\discountfactor}} \right) $ iterations where $n= |\States|$. \end{theorem}

 \begin{proofsketch} The proof is done in three steps: \begin{compactitem} \item \textbf{Geometric Contraction:} Lemma~\ref{lemma:subaction_not_repeat} shows that for the maximizing triple, the discrepancy between the current and optimal transition function decreases by a factor of at least two every $L$ steps. \item \textbf{Combinatorial Finiteness:} Lemma~\ref{lemma:combinatorial_lemma} restricts the possible values of the transition probabilities.
 These values are generated by a finite set of parameters (the nominal probabilities and uncertainty radii).
 Specifically, by invoking Lemma~\ref{lemma:combinatorial_lemma} on a set with $O(n)$ elements, we show that there are $O(n \log n)$ possible MSBs for the discrepancy. \item There are at most $n^3$ possibilities for the triple with the highest discrepancy.
 Hence, after every $O(n^3 \cdot L)$ iterations, the MSB of the highest discrepancy decreases by at least one.
-Given that there are $O(n \log n)$ possible different MSBs, the algorithm must terminate within $O(n^4 \log n \cdot L)$ iterations. \end{compactitem} Full proof is available in Appendix~\ref{app:thm:rmc:iterations}. \end{proofsketch}
+Given that there are $O(n \log n)$ possible different MSBs, the algorithm must terminate within $O(n^4 \log n \cdot L)$ iterations.
+Dropping constants gives the bound in the theorem statement. \end{compactitem} Full proof is available in Appendix~\ref{app:thm:rmc:iterations}. \end{proofsketch}

 Since the number of iterations required by the \texttt{RMC-PI} algorithm (Algorithm \ref{algo:RMCPI}) is polynomial, we can conclude that \texttt{RMC-PI} is a strongly polynomial algorithm.